Aleksahek/ansible-cisco/README.md

 # ansible-cisco

 Learning network automation with Ansible and GNS3.
 (This is a work in progress) This is a simple Ansible playbook that automates the configuration of loopback and backbone interfaces on Cisco routers running IOS 12.2 in a GNS3 environment.

 To run the playbook, do

-    ansible-playbook ansible-cisco/site.yml
+    ansible-playbook ansible-cisco/site.yml --ask-vault-pass

  depending on where you have saved the playbook of course.

+edit vault password: `EDITOR=nano ansible-vault edit group_vars/vault`

+`default: Zz123456`

 ## Contents